tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-sql-server-code-name-denali-1.md

   * Denali Technical Overview
   * Microsoft SQL Server: The Data and BI Platform for Today and Tomorrow
-  * For Partners &#8211; Exploring Opportunities with the Cloud-Ready Information Platform and SQL Server Code Name &#8220;Denali&#8221;
+  * For Partners &#8211; Exploring Opportunities with the Cloud-Ready Information Platform and SQL Server Code Name “Denali”
   * Security Features Overview
   * All Up Data Warehouse: From SMP to Parallel Data Warehouse
   * Optimize SQL Server for Private Cloud Technical Presentation
-  * Introducing Microsoft SQL Server Developer Tools,Code Name &#8220;Juneau&#8221;: An Introduction to Doing Database Development in a Modern Way
+  * Introducing Microsoft SQL Server Developer Tools,Code Name “Juneau”: An Introduction to Doing Database Development in a Modern Way
   * Best Practices for Building Custom Open Data Protocol (OData) Services with Windows Azure

           **5 Technical White Papers**